F101Xx/Hookah-Cloner/README.md

 ### 5. Run Hookah Start

+### Finish now select a server you like to clone and copy its ID Right-click on the server icon and Copy ID.

 #### Prerequisites:

 - To Unzip the File you must have Winrar or 7zip
 - Obtain your Discord token.
 If you're unsure how, here's a [tutorial](https://www.youtube.com/watch?v=3qzpmTIQ-Gs).
-- Select a server you like to clone and copy its ID Right-click on the server icon and Copy ID.

 ## 🙏 Credits: